beingbing/java-springboot/src/main/java/be/springboot/pp/javacore/oops.md

 Java supports multiple constructors, provided they have different signatures (i.e., different parameter lists).

+Always prefer a constructor over instance initializer, as it makes reading code complicated.

 ## Access Modifiers
 Access modifiers control the visibility of classes, fields, and methods.
 - **public:** Accessible from anywhere.